catppuccin/nvim/README.md

 Update your bufferline config to use the Catppuccin components:

 > [!NOTE]
-> bufferline needs to be loaded after setting up catppuccin or it will highlight incorrectly
+> bufferline needs to be loaded after setting up Catppuccin or it will highlight incorrectly

 ```lua
 use "akinsho/bufferline.nvim" {